zalberico/zalberico.github.io/_posts/2020-07-14-the-serfs-of-facebook.markdown

 Jonathan looked at Philip, confused, and asked, "Why are they doing this?"

 "In the beginning not everyone tended to their free data farms.
 Many did not know what to do with them, some only planted one or two tweets and then abandoned them entirely.
 This disappointed the earls of our kingdom.
-If they don't encourage growth their share of the data harvest is smaller, there's no one to hear their pronouncements, and all of the land they spent time cultivating is wasted.
+If they don't encourage growth, their share of the data harvest is smaller, there's no one to hear their pronouncements, and all of the land they spent time cultivating is wasted.
 They realized that not only do they need to make the land easy to cultivate, but they need to make the serfs want to cultivate it.
 They experimented for a while and learned that new types of controversial, viciously competitive crops are great for encouraging data farming - they call this type of encouragement 'engagement'."

 Jonathan was skeptical.
 "If there's too much controversy won't people leave the earldom entirely?"